Having more fun than a human being should be allowed to have, Rush Limbaugh, talent on loan from God.

 The world doesn't make any sense.

-There is war, there is pestilence.
+There is pestilence.

 We don't have health care for the kids.

-Every it's just a total mess up.
+It's just a total mess of it.

 And then you go to the bookstore, you hear about this book about why women have sex.

-Yeah, most of the 237 reasons have little to do with romance or pleasure.
+And most of the 237 reasons have little to do with romance or pleasure.

-These women are going to read this and say, Yeah, yeah, yeah, yeah, yeah.
+These women are going to read this and say, yeah, yeah, yeah, yeah, yeah.

 And they're going to be further miserable and unhappy.